-QE_BIN Location of Quantum Espresso binaries including
+QE_BIN Location of Quantum ESPRESSO binaries including

 →pw2qmcpack.x

 QMC_DATA Specify data directory for QMCPACK performance and

 →integration tests

 QMC_INCLUDE Add extra include paths

-''' QMC_EXTRA_LIBS

-Add extra link libraries

-QMC_BUILD_STATIC

-ON/OFF(default).
-Add -static flags to build

-QMC_SYMLINK_TEST_FILES

-Set to zero to require test files to be copied.
-Avoids

-space

-saving default use of symbolic links for test files.

-Useful

-if the build is on a separate filesystem from the

-source, as

-required on some HPC systems.

-QMC_VERBOSE_CONFIGURATION Print additional information during cmake configuration including details of which tests are enabled. '''
+QMC_EXTRA_LIBS QMC_BUILD_STATIC Add extra link libraries ON/OFF(default).
+Add -static flags to build QMC_SYMLINK_TEST_FILES Set to zero to require test files to be copied.
+Avoids -space saving default use of symbolic links for test files. ->Useful if the build is on a separate filesystem from the ⇔source, as required on some HPC systems.
+QMC_VERBOSE_CONFIGURATION Print additional information during cmake configuration including details of which tests are enabled. including decails of which cests are enabled.

-• BLAS/LAPACK related
+· BLAS/LAPACK related

+'''

-''' BLA_VENDOR If set, checks only the specified vendor, if not set checks all the possibilities.
+BLA_VENDOR If set, checks only the specified vendor, if not set checks

+all the possibilities.